 The rhetoric behind the click-bait title “I Went on a Date with Aziz Ansari.
 It Turned into the Worst Night of my Life” beacons a one-sidedness that is hard to ignore.
 It milks the context of current trends: predominately the progressive #MeToo movement that began in October 2017 with the Harvey Weinstein scandals.
-Females finally speaking openly about sexual assault and mistreatment in the workplace; the amount of women opening themselves about their experiences empowered a movement that eradicated silence — an initial reticence caused by fear of unemployment, lack of agency, the ambiguity of the term sexual violence (e.g., is asking a girl out for a drink harassment?), and the stigma that follows all of these things.
+A combination of women speaking openly about sexual assault and mistreatment in the workplace and the amount of them opening themselves about their experiences empowered a movement that eradicated silence — an initial reticence caused by fear of unemployment, lack of agency, the ambiguity of the term sexual violence (e.g., is asking a girl out for a drink harassment?), and the stigma that follows all of these things.

 From the title of the article (published on Babe.com) alone, we can infer that a woman was unarguably assaulted by Aziz Ansari.
 That, or she got some horrid form of food poisoning.
 However, if we dig into the content article, it tells a different narrative.
 One that involves a common trend of a woman with no agency, a man with complete and utter control of the situation… and some rhetorical fallacies in the mix.